St Alban, Wood Street: History

-Its exterior was used as headquarters of the group AD1 in the 2009 film St Trinian's II: The Legend of Fritton's Gold.
+Its exterior was used as headquarters of the group AD1 in the 2009 film St Trinian's II: The Legend of Fritton's Gold, and as a location in the music video for Adam Rickitt's Everything My Heart Desires.

 Parish records

 The parish records are held at the Guildhall Library.
 Receipts for burial with names of deceased can be found in the churchwardens' accounts 1584–1636.